-Mud, water, sand, clay for children and adults alike can be pleasing to work with.
-Leftover wood scraps carefully smoothed for little hands for their own construction projects and even smooth metals or old tools for the older child are valuable as tactile experiences.
+Mud, water, sand, clay can be pleasing to work with.
+Leftover wood scraps carefully smoothed for little hands for their own construction projects and even smooth metals or old tools for the older child and adults (I still collect lots of strange nature things !) are valuable as tactile experiences.

 Mists are great for calming and/or Lemon